leannekeenan/leannekeenan/Gin Mon/README.md

 <h1>Gin Mon - Szcheuan & Mandrin Cusine</h1>

 <p>
-Gin Mon is a culinary gem that tantalizes the taste buds with a captivating fusion of Szechuan and Mandarin cuisine.
+Gin Mon is a culinary gem tantalizing the taste buds with a captivating fusion of Szechuan and Mandarin cuisine.
 Located at the crossroads of tradition and innovation, this restaurant tantalizes the taste buds with a harmonious blend of fiery Szechuan spices and the delicate subtlety of Mandarin flavors.
-From mouthwatering Szechuan peppercorn-infused dishes that set taste buds ablaze to the artful presentation of Mandarin classics like Peking Duck, Gin Mon is a haven for those with a pallate for the gourmet, an unforgettable dining experience.
+From mouthwatering Szechuan peppercorn-infused dishes that set taste buds ablaze to the artful presentation of Mandarin classics like Peking Duck, Gin Mon is a haven for those with a palate for the gourmet, an unforgettable dining experience.
 </p>

 <span>